shiva-g/The-Cube/README.md

 ## Files: ##

-[hpo_is.a_tree.csv](https://github.com/shiva-g/The-Cube/blob/master/files/hpo_is.a_tree.csv) - This file contains the ontological information and definition for every single HPO term.
+[hpo_is.a_tree](https://github.com/shiva-g/The-Cube/blob/master/files/hpo_is.a_tree.csv) - This file contains the ontological information and definition for every single HPO term.
 The 'is.a' term is the parent term for each respective HPO term.

-[hpo_ancestors.csv](https://github.com/shiva-g/The-Cube/blob/master/files/hpo_ancestors.csv) -  This file contains the higher level terms of each HPO term.
+[hpo_ancestors](https://github.com/shiva-g/The-Cube/blob/master/files/hpo_ancestors.csv) -  This file contains the higher level terms of each HPO term.
 This is essential for calculating the MICA (most informative common ancestor) between 2 HPO terms which is one of the first steps to finding the similarity score between patients.

+[aed_encounter](https://github.com/shiva-g/The-Cube/blob/master/files/aed_encounter.csv) -  This file contains the first and last encounters for each study ID.

+[diagnosis](https://github.com/shiva-g/The-Cube/blob/master/files/diagnosis.csv) -  This file has all the diagnosis for each study ID at all time points along with the HPO terms.

+[survival](https://github.com/shiva-g/The-Cube/blob/master/files/survival.csv) -  This file containts information about the genetic diagnosis of each study ID along with gender and diagnosis category.

 ### Requirements: